tsl143/itsopensource/content/blog/rainbow-text/index.md

 featuredImage: ../../assets/rainbow.png
 ---

 Some designers can not get enough of colors and want the text not to be in solid color but rainbow colors.
-This traditional developers achieve by using a PNG image, something like this:
+Traditionally developers achieve this by using a PNG image, something like this:
 ![Rainbow Text](./rainbow.png)

 But with modern day CSS, this can be achieved with just few CSS rules.